easypanel-io/website/docs/05-templates/anonupload/index.md

 ## Description

-AnonUpload is a simple, databaseless PHP file uploader that allows secure and anonymous file sharing.
-It is designed to work with any web server, including Nginx, Apache, and Lightspeed.
-The app does not show the direct filename used to enhance privacy.
-AnonUpload can be hosted with Docker and supports environment variables for configuration.
+AnonUpload is a secure, anonymous file sharing application that does not require a database.
+It is built with privacy as a priority, ensuring that the direct filename used is not displayed.
+This PHP file uploader is designed to work anywhere, be it Nginx, Apache, Lightspeed, or any other platform.
+AnonUpload supports a wide range of file types including jpeg, jpg, gif, png, zip, xls, doc, mp3, mp4, mpeg, wav, avi, rar, 7z, txt and more.
+It also provides size verification for uploaded files, allowing for a maximum upload size of 10GB and no minimum size.
+The application also includes a download time feature, which sets a waiting time before a file can be downloaded.

 ## Instructions